How to make an injury claim in St David’s?

 - Employees have a duty not to put himself or herself or any one else in danger.

-As an employer what can you do to prevent a fall at work?
+What can an employer do to prevent a fall at work?

 Risks assessments do not need to be lots of paperwork, you just need to make notes about what you found, when you found them, and what steps you have taken to try and prevent accidents.
 If you have less than 5 employees, the risks assessments do not have to be written down but it is advisable to do so anyway as it may help in any future compensation claims.

-As an employee what can I do to prevent a fall at work?
+What can an employee do to prevent a fall at work?

-There are several things an employee you should do to help prevent a fall at work.
+There are several things an employee you should do to help prevent a fall at work and an injury claim in St David’s:

 - If you see a spillage clean it up, or arrange for it to be cleaned up, as soon as possible.